phpinternalsbook/PHP-Internals-Book/Book/php7/extensions_design/php_functions.rst

 .. note:: While programming PHP functions in C extensions, you receive the return value as an argument, and you don't
           return anything from your C function body.

 Ok first point explained.
-Second one as you may have guessed: where are the PHP function arguments ?
+Second one as you may have guessed: where are the PHP function arguments?
 Where is ``$fahreinheit``?
 That one is pretty hard to fully explain, it is hell hard to in fact.

 But we don't need to have a look at the details here.
 Let's explain the crucial concepts: